Terry Pendleton: St. Louis Cardinals (1984–1990)

 Pendleton answered front office criticism in his best season to date, the 1987 season.
 He improved in many statistical aspects in which he was struggling, including raising his batting average to a respectable .286.
 He was a strong contributor to the team's pennant win, placing second on the team in home runs, third in runs batted in, and tied for third in stolen bases.
-Pendleton's fielding efforts led to his earning his first Gold Glove, the first by a Cardinal third baseman since Ken Reitz in 1975, as well as finishing tied for 17th in MVP voting.
+Pendleton's fielding efforts led to his earning a Gold Glove, the first by a Cardinal third baseman since Ken Reitz in 1975, as well as finishing tied for 17th in MVP voting.
 Unfortunately, as the Cardinals reached the 1987 World Series to play the Minnesota Twins, Pendleton ended up sidelined for most of the series with a rib cage injury.
 Despite this injury, Pendleton's switch-hitting ability meant that he was able to be used as a left-handed designated hitter during three of the four games the Cardinals played at the Hubert H. Humphrey Metrodome.
 He finished the series by playing three games, getting three hits on seven at-bats as the Cardinals fell in seven games for the second time in three years.

 As the 1988 season began, Pendleton seemed to struggle where he had flourished.
 Despite racking up 80 stolen bases in his first four seasons, he only stole three bases during the whole 1988 season; in fact, he went the rest of his career without stealing more than 10.
 Injuries also plagued him in 1988, as he missed a few weeks with a right hamstring injury and had arthroscopic surgery in mid-September, which cut his season short.
 Despite this, Pendleton hoped to rebound for the 1989 season.
 Rebounding was exactly what he did, as he played in all 162 games for the only time in his career, finished ninth in hits with 162, and earned his second Gold Glove with an impressive .971 fielding percentage.
 Despite an impressive 1989 season, Pendleton struggled during the 1990 season.
 His overall production declined that season, as evidenced by his .230 batting average and .277 on-base percentage,.
 By the end of the season, he was splitting time with rookie Todd Zeile.
 After the season ended, Zeile appeared to be the third baseman of the future for the Cardinals, and Pendleton became a free agent.